moonstar-x/server-setup/docs/services/media/index.md

 mkdir ~/media
 ```

-For each service created, there will be a subfolder where a `docker-compose.yml` file will be located, alongside any data volumes required and even `Dockerfile` if required.
+For each service created, there will be a subfolder where a `docker-compose.yml` file will be located, alongside any data volumes required and even a `Dockerfile` if required.